tweag/ghc-proposals/proposals/0000-linear-types.rst

 Implementation Plan
 -------------------
 (Optional) If accepted who will implement the change?
 Which other ressources and prerequisites are required for implementation?

+- @aspiwack will implement the proposal
+- @aspiwack will implement and release a library exporting standard functions and types for linearly typed programs.